Shekswess/Shekswess.github.io/_posts/2025-10-23-tiny-reasoning-language-model.md

 ## Training Setup and Configuration

 All stages fine‑tune SmolLM2‑135M‑Instruct [5] by doing full supervised fine-tuning.
 Training was run on a single AMD MI300x instance, with artifacts saved regularly and public checkpoints pushed at the end of each stage: _Shekswess/trlm-stage-1-sft-final-2_, _Shekswess/trlm-stage-2-sft-final-2_, and _Shekswess/trlm-stage-3-dpo-final-2_.
-For Stage 2 onward, the tokenizer is extended with _<think>_ and _</think>_ as special tokens and a chat template is enforced where thoughts appear inside _<think>_ and the final answer appears outside.
+For Stage 2 onward, the tokenizer is extended with &lt;think&gt; and &lt;/think&gt; as special tokens and a chat template is enforced where thoughts appear inside &lt;think&gt; tags and the final answer appears outside.
 This discipline keeps traces readable and reduces leakage of internal steps into answers.

 Optimization is straightforward.
 Stage 1 and Stage 2 use standard supervised fine‑tuning with a schedule tuned for stability on a tiny backbone.
 Stage 3 switches to the DPO objective with per‑batch chosen and rejected completions.
-Checkpoints are saved roughly every 1.5k steps while monitoring loss, token accuracy, entropy, reward margins, and chosen versus rejected dynamics.
-The key curves for each stage are below.
+Checkpoints are saved roughly every 300 steps while monitoring loss, token accuracy, entropy, reward margins, and chosen versus rejected dynamics.
+Let's review the training curves and configurations for each stage.

 ### Stage 1 - SFT without chain‑of‑thought